COACHING AND MENTORING TO CREATE THE VERY BEST WORKING ENVIRONMENT

-Coaching and mentoring to create a great working environment
+A coach or mentor, coaching and mentoring helps create a great working environment.

 I became a manager at the early age of 22 years old.
 I wish I could say I was a good manager but with hindsight I still had a lot to learn about coaching and leadership.
 Like a lot of managers I focussed on process, issues and actions without much due care and consideration to the human side of things.
 Without any training or experience it’s no wonder I made mistakes.
 In addition I never had the benefit of a mentor to help me understand where I was going wrong or how to do better.
 Mentoring was not an expression used in those days.
 It seems somewhat of a modern concept.

 After a bit of experience and observing what effect my management style was having on those around me, I realised I needed to change.
 My thoughts crystallised after attending a course called ‘Manager as Leader and Coach’.
 This course basically taught the techniques and benefits of coaching and mentoring and trained you how to use questioning to get people to freely express their struggles and shortcomings.
 It showed you how to coach people to achieve.
 I was quick to implement these new coaching techniques and was pleased to experience the way employees reacted to it.
 The difference between management and leadership was never clearer from that point.

 My passion since then has been in creating an environment where people looked forward to coming to work on a Monday morning.
 I realised that people work at their best when they are happy, valued, challenged and stretched.
 To create this sort of working environment you have to be prepared to invest a lot of yourself in supporting not only those directly around you but investing one on one time with your employees at all levels.
 You must become a consummate coach and mentor to all in your company.

 In larger organisations the challenge is to hire or train directors and managers who share these values and the mentoring approach.
 The creation of a ‘giving’ and ‘supporting’ culture pays much greater dividends than the autocratic bullying style I have had the misfortune to witness in some companies.